home / mcp / pje mcp server

 cp .env.example .env

-# Edit the .env file with your settings
+# Edit the .env file to match your tribunal and certificate setup

 npm run build